VonStroheim/thebooking/README.txt

 === WordPress Booking Plugin - TheBooking ===
 Contributors: vonstroheim
-Tags: booking, reservations, schedule, calendar, appointments, events Requires at least: 5.0
+Tags: booking system, reservation, appointment, schedule, booking calendar, booking, calendar, events, appointment system Requires at least: 5.0
 Tested up to: 5.7
-Stable tag: 1.0
+Stable tag: 1.1
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+TheBooking is a modern booking plugin to manage appointments and reservations, focused on usability and nice-looking user interface.

 == Description ==

-TheBooking is a modern booking plugin to manage reservations.
+**TheBooking** is a modern **booking plugin** to manage appointments and reservations, focused on usability and nice-looking user interface.

-Note: the plugin is in early stage of development, so please be patient.
-Suggestions, bug reports and feature requests are more than welcome.
+_Note: suggestions, bug reports and feature requests are more than welcome._

 #### User friendly booking plugin

-With its reactive calendar widget and a step-by-step reservation process, TheBooking allows the users to book your services in a snap!
+With its reactive calendar widget and a step-by-step reservation process, TheBooking allows customers to book your services in a snap!

-#### Availability plans
+#### Availability schedule

-TheBooking implements an intuitive weekly planner to define working hours (i.e. the hours in which your services can be booked) and a comfortable year calendar to define vacations and day offs.
+TheBooking implements an intuitive weekly planner to define availability hours, vacations and day offs.

+* **Weekly working hours**: define the available time intervals for each day of the week.
+* **Closing dates**: configure the day offs.
+* **Booking time frame**: define (if needed) both reservation opening and closing time independently for any of your services

 #### Reservation form

-Define and customize a reservation form for each one of your services.
-TheBooking ships a nice form builder in which you can add custom fields, even set some conditional logic.
+Define and customize a **reservation form** for each one of your services.
+TheBooking ships with a flexible **form builder**.

-File upload fields are also available.
+* **Custom fields**: add your desired fields in the reservation form to collect the data you need (even **files**!)
+* **Conditional fields**: fields can be configured to show/hide or being required in consequence of values of other fields.
+* **Validation**: apply the desired validation rule to any text field, if needed.

-#### Service locations
+#### Locations

-If you offer some services in a specific location or want the customer to pick from a list of locations, you can do that with TheBooking.
+Each service can have one or more **locations** that customer will be able to select during the booking process.

-Google Maps is also supported.
+**Google Maps** is also supported.

 #### Notification email messages

-TheBooking is very powerful when it comes to the configuration of the perfect confirmation and cancellation email messages.
-Dynamic placeholders can be used to personalize the messages with customer's user data and service data.
+TheBooking is very powerful when it comes to build the perfect **notification system** for your booking system.

+* **Complete stack** of notifications for any action: confirm, cancel, reschedule, approve, decline etc.
+* **Differentiate by service**: any notification can be configured independently for each service
+* **Dynamic content**: use placeholders to put dynamic data inside notification templates, such as service details, reservation details and customer's data
+* **Advanced email content editor**: create amazing HTML email content thanks to the clarity and power of TinyMCE editor

 #### Service restrictions

 Services can be configured to be booked by registered users only.
+Services can also be configured to require **approval** of the bookings.

 #### Data export

-Reservations and customers can be conveniently exported in *.CSV format.
+Reservations and customers can be **conveniently exported** in *.CSV format.

 == Getting started ==